jamcalli/jamcalli/README.md

 # 👋 Hi there!
-Geospatial Specialist by day, Full-Stack Developer by night.
+Geospatial Specialist by day, Developer by night.
 I build tools that make workflows smoother.

 ## 🚀 About Me
 - 🔭 Building automation tools, compliance systems, and media management applications